 so the fabric would wrap around to make the pocket and flaps on the back.
 Then I sewed up the sides just like with

 the first 2 pillows.

-sized flap.
+This was a fail.
+The length of the fabric actually needed to be more than twice the length to create the proper-sized flap.
 Boo!
-Later this week I may add some extra fabric to this messed up pillow so the flap will at least stay closed.
+Later this week I may add some extra fabric to this messed-up pillow so the flap will at least stay close.
 I’ll keep you posted.

 I don’t know what I was so scared of!
+It was not hard to learn how to sew a pillowcase with a flap!
 The pillows look pretty good (if I do say so myself) and they add a lot more personality to the futon.
 I can’t wait until I can decorate the whole man cave!